Sophia Hutchins: Early life and education

-Hutchins was born in Bellevue, Washington on April 1, 1996, as Christopher Jay Hutchins.
+Hutchins was born in Bellevue, Washington on April 1, 1996.
 Her parents divorced when she was young.
 She was raised Roman Catholic in Washington by her single mom before moving to live with her maternal grandparents in Seattle.
 She attended Auburn Riverside High School, a public secondary school, in Auburn, before transferring to Eastside Catholic School, a private secondary school, in Sammamish.

 In 2016, Hutchins came out as a transgender woman and received gender-affirming surgery.
 She cited Caitlyn Jenner as her inspiration for coming out as a freshman at Pepperdine University, which she attended on an academic scholarship.
 She graduated in 2019, with her Bachelor of Science degree in economics and finance.
-While attending Pepperdine, she served on the student government, the first transgender person to achieve this feat.
-She was also the first transgender person to graduate from Pepperdine.
+While attending Pepperdine, she became the first openly transgender person to serve in the student government and was the first openly transgender person to graduate from Pepperdine.

 Career

-Hutchins first met Caitlyn Jenner in December 2015, at a mutual friend's Christmas party in the Hollywood Hills, before the two ran into each other at a MAC Cosmetics photoshoot in January 2016.
+Hutchins first met Jenner in December 2015, at a mutual friend's Christmas party in the Hollywood Hills, before the two ran into each other at a MAC Cosmetics photoshoot in January 2016.
 They were officially introduced by their mutual hairdresser and makeup artist.
 Hutchins rose to prominence as a supporting cast member on the E! documentary series I Am Cait (2015–2016).
 She appeared alongside many notable members from the trans community: Jennifer Finney Boylan, Candis Cayne, Chandi Moore, Zackary Drucker, Kate Bornstein, Jen Richards, and Ella Giselle.
 She was the onetime chief executive officer and director of the Caitlyn Jenner Foundation, an organization that promoted LGBTQ equality and provided grants to organizations that help transgender people.
 She worked as Jenner's manager, taking over the vacant position from Jenner's ex-wife, Kris.